amalik99/AzureKubernetesService-Workshop/README.md

 ## License

 Feel free to use, replicate or do whatever you'd want to do with the available content.
+This repository includes various content refrenced to/from Microsoft official documentation available on github